 - Technology (Computers, Browsers, Programming/Development/Gadgets)

 Times to Post

-Just like social media outlets such as Facebook, Twitter, Instagram, Pinterest and LinkedIn, Reddit does have a best time post.
-Like other social media outlets, knowing what users you are trying to appeal to can go a long way to understanding when the best time to create a post about your cool piece of content that will be seen a majority of your target audience will be.
+Just like social media outlets like Facebook, Twitter, Instagram, Pinterest and LinkedIn, Reddit does have a best time to post.
+Knowing what demographic you are trying to appeal to can indicate the best time to create a post.
+Choosing who you want to see your content, and knowing when they will be online, allows you to strategically plan your posts so that they will be seen by a majority of your target audience.

 However, thanks to Reddit user "minimaxir," you can see some of the general trends that popular posts on Reddit tend to follow:

 As the graphic shows, there are many different times of day and week when posts have done well on Reddit - driving tons of traffic to each piece of content in the process.
-Only when you figure out if your audience is likely to be more active at 10 am or 7 pm are you going to be able to time your post perfectly.
-Both times can be effective for getting a high amount of upvotes - ultimately getting them is going to depend on the quality of your content and whether or not you've posted it in the correct subreddit.
+Only when you figure out if your audience is likely to be more active at 10 AM or 7 PM are you going to be able to time your post accordingly.

 As long as you don't try and post a piece of content from 12 am - 6 am during the week or on Saturdays, time will be less of a factor than how the Reddit community responds to the quality of the content you are posting.

-When you're creating your first piece of content on Reddit, don't be that brand.
+When you're creating your first piece of content on Reddit, don't be THAT brand.
 Add value.
-While they certainly won't try and humiliate you in public forums online like Redditors will, content creators who are actually trying to use Reddit to bring cool content to a large community will dislike you for making their jobs harder.
+Be genuine.
+While they certainly won't try and humiliate you in public forums online like Redditors will, content creators who are actually trying to use Reddit to bring cool and original content to a large community will dislike you for making their jobs harder.

 - Submitting too many posts that point to a single URL in a single subreddit (this is the equivalent of spamming, and won't be tolerated by redditors)